martianfield/iceworm/README.md

 - the `int` and `float` types are patched to `undefined` if the provided value cannot be converted to a numeric value
 - floating point values in an `int` field are floored
 - patching `email` fields only converts the given value into a string, since no more sensible patching can be done
+- patching array fields will return in an empty array if the supplied value is not an array

 ## Extensions